 Although I must confess I struggled to eat sll of my large portion of Dover Sole (despite how gorgeous it was), I did find a tiny bit of room for dessert.
 As I was pretty full, I opted for the lighter of the options – the Caramel Panna Cotta.
 Without exaggerating, it was absolutely heavenly.
 It was served on a bed of chocolate sauce with edible flowers with a slice of white chocolate as a topping.
 It was light, creamy and very moreish.

 Throughout the meal, we were served by attentive and knowledgeable waiters, who provided old-fashioned service.
 Our glasses of water were always topped up and we were given all the information we needed when querying the dishes.
 The setting was comfortable and relaxing and it would certainly fit either a business dinner or romantic meal.
 If you wish to carry on the evening, you can always head to the bar downstairs to sample the extensive drinks menu.
 Overall, it was a thoroughly enjoyable meal and the setting and service gave a feeling of subtle luxury.

 - The Cavendish, 35 New Cavendish Street, Marylebone, W1G 9TR.
 Nearest station: Bond Street.
 Tel: 020 7487 3030.
 For more information, visit the The Cavendish website.

 Disclaimer: Metro Girl was a guest of The Cavendish for this review.
 However, my opinions are, as ever, my own.

 For more of Metro Girl’s restaurant reviews, click here.

-Posted on 29 Nov 2014, in Grub, London, Nightlife and tagged eating, foodie, London, Marylebone.
+Posted on 29 Nov 2014, in Grub, London and tagged eating, foodie, Marylebone.
 Bookmark the permalink.
 Comments Off on The Cavendish review: European cuisine in a members club-style restaurant comes to trendy Marylebone.